mithraskuipers/mithraskuipers/README.md

 # Hi, I'm Mithras! 👋🖥️🚀

+I'm a software engineering enthusiast from the 42 Network in the Netherlands, currently enrolled in the 42 Advanced program, specializing in Cyber Security.
+I have completed The Core program, which is similar to a bachelor's degree.
+In the Advanced program, I'm delving deeper into the field, enhancing my skills to a level comparable to postgraduate education.

-I'm a software engineering enthusiast from 42 Network in the Netherlands, with expertise in artificial intelligence, cognitive neuroscience, and advanced low-level software engineering practices.
-My skills include Python, C, and C++, specializing in machine learning, DevOps, security, data structures, and software architecture.
+My expertise spans artificial intelligence, cognitive neuroscience, and advanced low-level software engineering practices, areas I've previously studied in university graduate programs.
+Additionally, I have practical experience as a machine learning engineer and data scientist, where I've utilized my proficiency in Python, C, and C++ to tackle projects in machine learning, security, data structures, and software architecture.

 <a href="https://www.linkedin.com/in/mithraskuipers/"><img align="center" src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" /></a>